OxfordIHTM/rstats-exercises/README.md

     3. A short discussion of the findings with regard to the agreement between the **Wright** and **Mini-Wright** tools.

-## Performing tests for correlations and associations between variables
+## Exercise 2: Performing tests for correlations and associations between variables

 This exercise uses the `fem.dat` dataset accessible from the `teaching_datasets` repository.
 The URL to the `.dat` file is